WICG/webpackage/go/bundle/README.md

 ```
 gen-bundle -dir static -baseURL https://example.com/ -o foo.wbn -primaryURL https://example.com/
 ```

+If `-baseURL` flag is not specified, resources will have relative URLs in the generated bundle file.

 ### sign-bundle
 `sign-bundle` updates a bundle attaching a cryptographic signature of its exchanges.
 To use this tool, you need a pair of a private key and a certificate in the `application/cert-chain+cbor` format.
 See [go/signedexchange](../signedexchange/README.md) for more information on how to create a key and certificate pair.